Giuseppe Marotta

-Giuseppe "Beppe" Marotta (born 25 March 1957) is an Italian football executive who is currently the CEO for sport of Italian football club Internazionale.
+Giuseppe "Beppe" Marotta (born 25 March 1957) is an Italian football executive who is currently the chairman and CEO of Italian football club Inter Milan.
 In 2014, he was inducted into the Italian Football Hall of Fame.

+Career

 Early career

 In 1978, at age 21, Marotta began his career in football when he was appointed as Director of Youth Department for his hometown club Varese.
 Just one year later, Marotta was promoted to general manager (GM) (Direttore Generale) of Varese and in his first season in charge saw his team promoted back to Serie B. With Marotta as GM, Varese would spend five consecutive seasons in Serie B. However, Marotta's final two seasons at Varese saw the club twice relegated, falling down to Serie C2 after the 1985–86 season.

 After leaving Varese, Marotta was appointed GM of Serie C1 club Monza.
-During his tenure at Monza, the club were promoted to Serie B and spent two seasons at that level, before relegation back down to Serie C1.
-After four seasons at Monza, Marotta moved on to serve as director general for Como in Serie C1 for three seasons, and then at Ravenna for two seasons, also in Serie C1.
+During his tenure at Monza, the club were promoted to Serie B and spent two seasons there before went back down to Serie C1.
+After four seasons at Monza, Marotta moved on to serve as general director for Serie C1 club Como for three seasons, and then at Ravenna for two seasons, also in Serie C1.

 In 1995, Marotta was hired by Maurizio Zamparini to serve as GM for Venezia, then playing in Serie B. While there, Venezia achieved a historic promotion back to Serie A in 1998, marking the club's first return to the top flight in more than 30 years.
 After five seasons at the club, Marotta left Venezia at the end of the 1999–2000 season, after Venezia was again relegated to Serie B. From Venezia, Marotta became GM for Serie A club Atalanta, where he served for two seasons.
 During his time at Atalanta, the club finished seventh and ninth in the Serie A table.